How to Write a Precis: Definition, Guide, & Examples

 Rhetorical Precis Definition & Structure

-1. Background information and thesis statement.
+1. Background and thesis statement.

 3. Explanation of the text’s purpose.